Livestock Guardian Dogs

 My thoughts about breeding the Polish Tatra Sheepdog in the United States:

 The Polish Tatra Sheepdog is a rare breed in North America.
 At this time in the United States, we have only a handful of breeders — actually, three known USA breeders associated with the PTSCA and one pending (me) at the time of this writing (June 2018).
 We are striving to preserve the few genetics available and some of us are working to bring in dogs from other countries from the best possible breeding stock we can find.
-Although some of us have our dogs registered with FCI, we cannot register our future litters with them because we do not have a breed association here in the USA that is affiliated with the FCI, even if both the dog and bitch are FCI registered.
+Although some of us have our dogs registered with FCI (through the kennel club of their country of origination), we cannot register our future litters with them because we do not have a breed association here in the USA that is affiliated with the FCI, even if both the dog and bitch are FCI registered.
 Consequently, we can only register our litters with UKC or ARBA since the AKC does not yet recognize this historic breed.

 If we hope to carefully grow this beautiful breed here in our country, we must take care to evaluate conformation, health and temperament before we import.
-We must familiarize ourselves with the breed standard in great detail and study existing Tatra lines.
+We must familiarize ourselves with the breed standard in great detail, carefully studying existing Tatra lines.
 It's possible that at smaller local shows, a judge may never have even seen a Polish Tatra Sheepdog personally.
 Fortunately for us, the breed standard for the Polish Tatra is remarkably sensible, sound and reflects and respects the working traits of the breed.

 Breeders have to weigh the future good and preservation of the breed as a livestock guardian with the desire to enter the it into the show ring in the future.
 I personally believe there is room for preserving both traditions, so long as breeders are frank about the temperaments and working qualities within their lines.
 I have seen Tatras with amazing abilities in the area of livestock guardianship while also encountering a few with a clear affinity for house duty.
 One type would not necessarily be happy doing the other's job on a full-time basis.
 As breeders, we must be keenly aware of the need to place our puppies in the most suitable homes for their particular temperaments and talents, not just blanket and random placements.
 Because the Tatra is a working dog and has been for hundreds of years, we must keep in mind the prime position of the Tatra as a working dog.
 When we forget this fact, we find that many Tatras cannot live in a home without some kind of daily challenge that allows them to think independently, such as being able to work livestock.
 Because of the variability within the breed, however, we do see some Tatras capable of indoor living so long as they get plenty of daily outdoor exercise, strong and consistent leadership and have a dedicated family who will commit to their daily training and grooming.
 Every breeder may need a few working homes and a few pet or show homes, depending upon the individual abilities and variability represented within the particular lines and individual litter they have.